taufiq-dev/mfe-demo/README.md

 ## Set up

+This is a monorepo setup with workspaces inside the root directory's package.json so,

-Run `npm i` at the root directory.
+Just run `npm i` at the root directory.

 Run `npm run dev` on both mfe-client-a and mfe-client-b directories.